kose-bioinfo/biscotti/README.md

 alignment.fasta

-file.clst (at chosen % identity for your MSA -- e.g. CD-HIT output.)
+file.clstr (at chosen % identity for your MSA -- e.g. CD-HIT output.)

 Output: